Direct inward dial: Direct outward dialing

-The corresponding service to DID for outgoing calls from a PBX to the central office exchange is called direct outward dialing (DOD) or Direct Dial Central Office (DDCO).
+The outgoing service from a PBX to a central office exchange, corresponding to DID, is direct outward dialing (DOD) or direct dial central office (DDCO).
 This service is often combined with DID service and allows direct dialing of global telephone numbers by every extension covered by the service without the assistance of an operator.
-The caller line identification (CLI) or caller-id of extensions for outgoing calls is often set to the extension DID number, but may be the organization's central switch board number.
+The calling line identification (CLI) or caller-ID of an extension for outgoing calls is often set to the extension DID number but may be the organization's central switchboard number.